Here’s everything you receive:

 The Grade Five Teaching Guide

 Includes the week-by-week guide, and term-by-term overview, notes, helps and maps.
-The CD contains a full year of picture study, articles, a printable planner, e-text of Pilgrim’s Progress and many more educational materials, maps, and templates.
+The resources include a full year of picture study, articles, a printable planner, e-text of Pilgrim’s Progress and many more educational materials, maps, and templates.
 This grade covers:

 - Christian studies—Scripture, Pilgrim’s Progress, Heroes of the Faith studies, such as Blaise Pascal, George Fredric Handel, and practical Christian service (according to CM guidelines).